What about elective credits?

 If your high school student is enrolled in a public or private school, be sure to check the school's offerings.
 Choices vary for each school.

 If you are home educating the high school journey, know your state statute and graduation requirements as well as how they apply to home educated students.
 Find out if your state allows parents the freedom and responsibility to create core or elective courses.
 This is important because some states require home educated students to take only courses offered in the state.
 Other states give parents the ability to oversee the child's education, hence the creation and oversight of classes, should the family choose that path.
-Your state statute requirements will provide what is required of the parent and of your student as well and therefore shed light upon the possibilities available to the family.
+Your state statute requirements will provide what is required of the parent and student and therefore shed light upon the possibilities available to the family.

 For those who are home educating and have the ability to choose elective credits, consider: